 Selection and nomination processes may differ between faculties.
 Some faculties manage it centrally while others consult with the study advisor/international officer concerned before the International Office makes the final nomination decision.

 Decisions on nominations of students to University-wide exchange study places shall be submitted to the relevant international officer at External Relations no later than 25 January and 1 April respectively.
 The students shall at that time have accepted their study places and entered their contact information in LINK.
 Students who have been nominated for University-wide study places will be processed by an international officer at External Relations who will contact students no later than a month after the previously mentioned deadlines.
 In connection with the nomination decision, it is helpful if the student is informed of when External Relations will contact them, so that they don’t have to wonder when they will hear from an administrator.

 Applicants on waiting lists

 If students decline their nominations, then other students may be nominated provided that the deadline has not passed.
 The deadline for nominating applicants on a waiting list for University-wide study places is 25 January and 1 April.

 Available study places for University-wide agreements

-If University-wide study places remain available, contact the relevant international officer at External Relations immediately who will examine whether the study place can be turned over to another faculty which has been allocated a study place at the same university.
+If University-wide study places remain available, contact the relevant international officer at External Relations a soon as possible.